 More than 77,000 meals were enjoyed in Brecon and Radnorshire as part of the eat out to help out scheme created by the UK Treasury.
 This provided a very welcome boost to the hospitality and tourism sectors in my constituency, which I particularly welcome as those sectors largely employ more women than men.
 Will my right hon.
 Friend join me in encouraging the Welsh Government to do their part by creating a similar scheme and getting more women back into the workplace?

 My hon.
 Friend makes a really good point.
 Having visited her constituency twice, I think, in the recent past, I know just how much she has done to promote these schemes.
-Another value to the eat out to help out scheme is to remind everybody, whether members of the public or Members of this House, for that matter, of the importance of supporting local businesses in every possible way that we can as we climb out of these horrible few months.
+Another value of the eat out to help out scheme is to remind everybody, whether members of the public or, for that matter, Members of this House, of the importance of supporting local businesses in every possible way we can as we climb out of these horrible few months.
 The work that my hon.
 Friend has done, and that of the Treasury, has been a pretty good start.

 A key element in supporting people back into work is access to high-speed broadband, particularly in rural areas.
 Will my right hon.
 Friend join me in welcoming the first broadband USO—universal service obligation—connection in Wales, which was launched last week in Tregeiriog in the Ceiriog valley in my constituency as part of the Government’s across-the-UK USO scheme to improve broadband where it is currently running at a low level?